janabrgs/ecommerce-seller-analytics/README.md

 ## Dataset

-The project uses e-commerce marketplace data based on the Olist dataset.
-It includes information on:
+The project is based on two datasets from the Olist e-commerce platform:

-- Sellers
-- Marketing leads
-- Lead origin and lead type
-- Lead behavior profiles
-- Orders and revenue
+- The Olist marketplace dataset (orders, sellers, and revenue data)
+- The Olist marketing funnel dataset (leads, origin, lead type, and behavior profiles)

-These data sources are integrated in PostgreSQL using a warehouse-style structure.
+Both datasets are combined and integrated in PostgreSQL using a warehouse-style structure, enabling the analysis of the full funnel from lead generation to seller revenue.

 ---